Peter McIsaac gives a talk about musealization, the history of medical collections, gender, and popular anatomy exhibition in Germany.

-Feel invited to have a look on our Reflections page where you’ll find out what past presencing through making selfies means as a practice (Christoph Bareither), what Sharon Macdonald finds out about the ‘Second-Generation’ Phenomenon in Jingdezhen (Jiangxi province, China) and, how Tal Adler experienced ‘the ever growing and transforming, unattended, unregulated visitor-made commemorative exhibition’ at the Mauthausen Memorial.
+Feel invited to have a look at our Reflections page where you’ll find out which meanings underlie saving money in Germany (Hadas Weiss), how Gabriel Schimmeroth experienced the book launch Proveniezforschung zu ethnografischen Sammlungen der Kolonialzeit.
+Postitionen in der aktuellen Debatte’, and how Tal Adler experienced ‘the ever growing and transforming, unattended, unregulated visitor-made commemorative exhibition’ at the Mauthausen Memorial.

 What is cultural heritage?
 Increasing designations of monuments, buildings, and objects as cultural heritage make Sharon Macdonald propose that maybe we’d better ask “What is not cultural heritage?”
 Find out more about her notion by clicking here.